 - d.
 The cause and expected duration of the incident of noncompliance; - e.
 The estimated rate of emissions (expressed in lbs/hr or lbs/day) during the incident and the operating data and calculations used in estimating the emission rate. - f.
 The proposed corrective actions and schedule to correct the conditions causing the incidence of noncompliance. - 8.
-All records required as a condition of this permit must be made available to the Office of Air Resources or its representative upon request.
-These records must be maintained for a minimum of five years after the date of each record.
+All records required as a condition of this permit shall be maintained for a minimum of five years after the date of each record and shall be made available to representatives of the Office of Air Resources upon request.